telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/overview.md

 ---
-title: Report Parameters Overview
+title: Overview
-page_title: Report Parameters Overview
+page_title: Report Parameters at a Glance
-description: Report Parameters Overview
+description: "Learn about the Report Parameters in Telerik Reporting, what properties they expose, how you may pass values to them and much more."
 slug: telerikreporting/designing-reports/connecting-to-data/report-parameters/overview
-tags: overview
+tags: overview,report,parameters
 published: True
 position: 0
 previous_url: /designing-reports-parameters